x-square/analytics/24-01-data-analytics.md

 Each project proposal contains important information that a team will need to consider before work begins.
 Below is a brief explanation of some common sections you will find in project proposals.
 Note that the format of project proposals will vary, so not every section described here will be included in every project proposal.

-#### Project title

-The title of the project is prominent, usually placed near the top of a document.
+-   **Project title** is usually placed near the top of a document.
 Effective titles are brief and purposeful.
 Depending on the context and circumstances surrounding a project, the title can change over time.

-#### Project objective

-The objective statement is a one to three sentence explanation of what the project is trying to achieve.
+-   **Project objective** is a one to three sentence explanation of what the project is trying to achieve.

-#### Milestones

-Milestones are groupings of tasks within a project, breaking the work needed into smaller, manageable goals.
+-   **Milestones** are groupings of tasks within a project, breaking the work needed into smaller, manageable goals.
 Milestones assist in the delegation and scheduling of work that needs to be completed within projects.
 The milestones in the provided example are representative of future end-of-course projects.

-#### Tasks

-Tasks detail the work that needs to be completed within a milestone.
+-   **Tasks** detail the work that needs to be completed within a milestone.
 The tasks in the provided example parallel some of the work you will complete in upcoming end-of-course projects.

-#### Outcomes

-Outcomes are the completed actions or results that allow a project to continue.
+-   **Outcomes** are the completed actions or results that allow a project to continue.

-#### Deliverables

-Deliverables are items that can be shared amongst team members or with stakeholders.
+-   **Deliverables** are items that can be shared amongst team members or with stakeholders.
 These are the end products of work undertaken for a project.

-#### Stakeholders

-The individuals or groups who are directly involved and have a vested interest in the success of a project.
+-   **Stakeholders** either individuals or groups are directly involved and have a vested interest in the success of a project.
 Input from stakeholders can serve as a basis for making decisions throughout a project.

-#### Estimated time

-At the beginning of a project, the time needed to complete milestones is estimated.
+- **Estimated time** is provided at the beginning of a project to indicate the time needed to complete milestones.
 As a project develops, these estimates will often need to be updated to account for adjustments to timelines or changes in team members.

 ### Connect PACE with executive summaries